SPIRITUAL TRAVEL.ORG

 Another way of saying that all environments and perceptions are illusory or transparent is to say that they are empty or devoid of substance.
 This is the way Buddhists describe the world but many find it difficult to understand the meaning of this claim without understanding the nature of spiritual travel experience.

-The surface of the water of a lake reflects the surrounding light composed of trees and clouds but it can quickly reveal a completely different underwater world beneath it with a slight change of focus.
+As an example of transparency, the surface of the water of a lake reflects the surrounding light composed of trees and clouds but it can quickly reveal a completely different underwater world beneath it with a slight change of focus.
 The surface reflections are then exposed to be an illusory world that had seemed real.
 As the surface becomes transparent, the underwater world dominates and eventually blots out the surface reflections entirely.

 Now try and imagine a trillion worlds or layers of perception instead of only two.
 Each world can be a focus of perception but that world can and will become transparent as another one of the countless worlds comes into focus.
 The more profound perception of the Buddha is the ability to perceive all these levels at once as an infinite ocean of change.
 But beyond even this is the capacity to perceive the profound spiritual emptiness from which all these worlds arise and upon which they all depend.